kusamanetwork/userguide/docs/try/validate.md

 ![staking queue](../img/guides/how-to-validate/polkadot-dashboard-staking-queue.jpg)

 Your node will be shown in the *next up* queue.
+During [soft launch](#soft-launch) period there will be no era changes, your node will remain in the queue until the transition to the Proof-of-Stake validator selection.

-The validator set is refreshed every era.
+**After soft launch:** The validator set is refreshed every era.
 In the next era, if there is a slot available and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain the _next up_ queue.
 If your validator is not selected to become part of the validator set, it will remain in the _next up_ queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
 However, it may be necessary to increase the number of KSMs staked or seek out nominators for your validator in order to join the validator set.

 ## Soft Launch